sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 $$\text{sizeof}(S,0) = \text{sizeof}(S,M)$$

 if the memory address \\(M\\) is divisible by the largest alignment \\(a_\text{max}\\) in the structure \\(S\\).
-In other words, we will mathematically prove what we usually take for granted: that the value of `sizeof` effectively only takes one argument as long as the structure is aligned in a particular way.
+In other words, we will mathematically prove what we usually take for granted: as long as a structure is aligned in a particular way, `sizeof` is a unary operator and we can compute `sizeof` pretending that the structure starts at memory address 0.
 <aside>
 <p>
 We'll actually prove something slightly stronger - that the offsets of structure members are consistent as